Yiannis128/Yiannis128/articles/godot-asteroids-03.md

         queue_free()

 This is a very simple script.
 In the `_ready` method, the script initializes a _signal_.
-Signals allow for event driven programming, when the Area2D overlaps with another Area2D, it will cause the `area_entered` signal to emit.
+Signals are a fundumental element of _event driven programming_, when the Area2D overlaps with another Area2D, it will cause the `area_entered` signal to emit.
 The `connect` function connects the `area_entered` signal, to the `area_entered` method we have created below.

 The `area_entered` method's purpose is to delete the asteroid node when it overlaps with another `Area2D`.
 This method will be called by the `Area2D` node automatically.
 The method takes an `Area2D` parameter called `area`, while this is not used, it is necessary since in order to connect the signal, the method needs to have that parameter.
-All it does is it calls the `queue_free` method that deletes the asteroid node from the scene.
+All it does is it calls the `queue_free` method that deletes the asteroid node fevent driven programmingrom the scene.

 Now, it is time to place asteroids in the level by dragging them from the FileSystem panel into the viewport.
 When the game is executed (with `F5`), the